-Sanded plywood is a type of engineered plywood whose front and back piles are sanded to create a smooth appearance.
-Its core is composed of three or more layers of cross-laminated wood veneer where each layer is oriented perpendicular to the previous.
+Sanded plywood is engineered plywood whose front and back piles are sanded to create a smooth appearance.
+Its core comprises three or more layers of cross-laminated wood veneer, each oriented perpendicular to the previous.

 Sanded plywood is an excellent choice for exterior and interior purposes.
-Its smooth surface keeps moisture and water away, which increases the lifespan of plywood.
+Its smooth surface keeps moisture and water away, increasing plywood lifespan.

 Sanded plywood is most commonly used for furniture.
-It comes with premium faces that are specially designed for cabinetry, furniture, paneling, shelving, doors, toys, and many more.
+It comes with premium faces specially designed for cabinetry, furniture, paneling, shelving, doors, toys, and many more.

-Sanded plywood is used in those places where appearance is more important because it looks excellent.
+Sanded plywood is used where appearance is more important because it looks excellent.

 Many manufacturing companies use A-grade sanded plywood to make boats and boat parts because A-grade plywood is more stable with moisture.

 Working with Sanded plywood

 Sanded plywood is easy to work with all types of tools.
 It can be cut, drilled, routed, jointed, glued, fastened, and finished well.
 Its smooth surface makes the work easy because it can be used without finishing.

 A-grade plywood has a smoother surface, making it ready for paint, but D-grade plywood, which has knots and a rough surface, may require sand and paint.
 It can also be a little difficult to work with.